siggisv/remotemo/docs/API_design.md

   the bottom line will not do anything else than make the rest of the string lost.

+> **Note** Scrolling actually doesn't happen right when the cursor moves down.
+> To allow printing to the whole bottom line without having to turn scrolling
+> off, it is delayed until any character gets printed after the cursor moved
+> down.
 ```C++
 int remotemo::Remotemo::print_at(int column, int line,
         const std::string& text);